Growing up with a toxic parent can have far-reaching consequences on a child’s psyche, even after turning into an adult.

 Unfortunately, some parents go beyond the occasional mistake and veer into the toxic category.

-Regardless of whether or not a parent is purposefully being toxic, there are a number of behaviours on the parents’ part which leave considerable psychological and emotional scar on the child.
-This invariably hampers the over all mental health of the child as he/she steps into adulthood.
+Regardless of whether or not a parent is purposefully being toxic, there are a number of behaviors on the parents’ part that leave a considerable psychological and emotional scar on the child.
+This invariably hampers the overall mental health of the child as he/she steps into adulthood.

 If you experienced any of the following situations as a child, the odds are high that one or both of your parents were at least slightly toxic.

 1. They Fail To Provide You With Affirmation And Security.

 Some people believe that showering a careless love is an important way to ensure that their children become self-reliant and are able to take care of themselves in the future.

 If you were the recipient of this approach of parenting on a regular basis, you might have been tricked to believe that this was the behavior you deserved or the treatment meant for your betterment.

 If you apparently fall apart now because of any perceived failure or rejection, then this most likely stems from a parent’s toxic inability to provide you with the necessary amount of security, contentment, and affirmation while you were young.

 Tough love might work sometimes, but it cannot be the only approach a parent takes if they want their child to have a overall wholesome future.

 2. They Are Overly Critical.

 Parents should occasionally involve in appraising their children with feedback about their actions.

 Without this component, we might never learn how to do numerous things in the correct way, such as everyday chores like washing laundry, cooking food for ourselves, ironing clothes, organizing our personal stuff, etc.

 A toxic parent takes this to extremes by being overly critical about everything their child does.
 Even trivial mistakes on the parts of the children will bring about grim consequences.